sdn90/preamble-utils/README.md

 Created for usage with [Preamble theme](https://github.com/sdn90/preamble) but is theme agnostic.
 The library solves common problems seen in all themes.

-**Note:** Within the next few releases, the goal is to have a modular structure similar to Lodash.
-Most likely the functions will have a different import path but will have the same functionality.

 ## Installation
 `npm install preamble-utils --save`